How To Make Multiple Lines In Google Sheets

 The simplest method is to use the ALT+Enter shortcut.

 This method is great for quick formatting and works across most text fields in Google Sheets.
-(See Also: How To Filter Data On Google Sheets)
+(See Also: How To Combine Google Sheets Into One Sheet)

 2. Using the Line Break Character (n)